pbenn28/chasing-sunsets/app/posts/241215_crystallization.md

 ### Attunement to the World

-In How to Do Nothing, Jenny Odell describes how she attunes with the world by “doing nothing.”
+In <a href='https://medium.com/@the_jennitaur/how-to-do-nothing-57e100f59bbb'>How to Do Nothing</a>, Jenny Odell describes how she attunes with the world by “doing nothing.”
 Odell’s ideas are hard to define concisely, but she attempts to do nothing by going out into the world–visiting the Oakland rose garden, watching her neighborhood birds, walking a labyrinth–and escaping from societal pressure.
 The essence of an activity involving “nothing” is that the activity is done for its own sake.
 Watching Netflix isn’t nothing because it’s done for entertainment or to relax.
 Biking to class isn’t nothing because the biker is concerned about not falling, going at the right speed, and being on time.
 Listening to a lecture isn’t nothing because it necessitates paying attention to gain knowledge.

 What all of these non-nothing (“substantial”) activities have in common is that they are optimizing for something, whether that’s entertainment, class time, or knowledge.
 Odell’s idea of doing nothing allows her to altogether escape the pressure of her value function.
 She quotes author Rebecca Solnit, who explains of the labyrinth at Grace Cathedral in San Francisco, “The circuit was so absorbing I lost sight of the people nearby and hardly heard the sound of the traffic and the bells for six o’clock.”
 This is the benefit of nothingness: it actively prevents us from thinking about everything that distracts us in our normal living.